British Robotics Sidecar Fund

 Watch a video interview with Dominic Keen of Britbots:

 This video was recorded in September 2018

 Investors can expect a portfolio of five to seven early-stage robotics companies.
 The majority will be invested in new SEIS-qualifying opportunities, with the remainder used to provide scale-up funding to EIS companies from the first two funds’ portfolio or other eligible EIS-qualifying companies.
+In the last three years, around 80% of the SEIS portfolio has received follow-on funding.
 Where possible, the fund will aim to mirror the British Robotics Seed Fund 2.

-Investee companies will have an emphasis on Robotics as a Service (RaaS).
-RaaS is a relatively new concept.
+Investee companies will have an emphasis on Robotics as a Service (RaaS), a relatively new concept.
 Historically, robots were built to perform a single task such as welding a car door.
 The hardware was costly and the robots could not develop beyond the task they were designed to perform.
-A company would buy, maintain and repair a robot and would ultimately be responsible for disposing of the equipment.
+A company would buy, maintain and repair a robot and then ultimately be responsible for disposing of the equipment.

 Falling hardware costs (thanks to 3D printing and improved modelling) coupled with more advanced cognitive computing technology have begun to deliver RaaS as a reality.

-The fund aims to deploy between £25,000 to £150,000 per investment.
+The fund aims to deploy between £95,000 to £130,000 per investment alongside co-investment partners and government grants.
 Note the hybrid nature of the fund means the tax relief should be a blend of mainly SEIS but some EIS relief.